adikarimadhav21/4883-SoftwareTools-Adhikari/Assignments/A06/README.md

 - SOAP (SIMPLE OBJECT ACCESS PROTOCOL): It defines messages in XML format used by web applications to communicate with each other.
 - REST (Representational State Transfer): It makes use of HTTP to GET, POST, PUT, or DELETE data.
-- JSON-RPC: It uses JSON for data transfer and is a lightweight remote procedural call defining a few data structure types.
+- JSON-RPC: It uses JSON for data transfer and is a lightweight remote procedural call defining a few data structure types  and are commonly used in distributed computing environments.remote procedure calls (RPC)
 - XML-RPC: It is based on XML and uses HTTP for data transfer.
 This API is widely used to exchange information between two or more networks.
+-  GraphQL APIs : type of API that uses the GraphQL query language for data retrieval and manipulation.
+With GraphQL APIs, clients can request specific data requirements and receive a structured response, giving them more control over the data they receive.

 ### HTTP methods and status code